hitokiri-mata/katacoda-courses/kubernetes-pipelines/jenkins/intro.md

 - Monitoring canary deployments
 - Rollback canary

-> Canary release is a technique to reduce the risk of introducing a new software version in production by slowly rolling out the change to a small subset of users before rolling it out to the entire infrastructure and making it available to everybod. - [MartinFowler.com](https://martinfowler.com/bliki/CanaryRelease.html)
+> Canary release is a technique to reduce the risk of introducing a new software version in production by slowly rolling out the change to a small subset of users before rolling it out to the entire infrastructure and making it available to everybody. - [MartinFowler.com](https://martinfowler.com/bliki/CanaryRelease.html)

 ## Instructions Overview ##